Sharp phase transition in the random stirring model on trees

 \subsection{Cyclic-time random meander and walk}

-Our analysis of the random stirring model exploits a closely related dependent random walk that Omer Angel in \cite{angel} called the cyclic-time random walk.
+Our analysis of the random stirring model exploits a closely related dependent random walk which was used in the proof of ~\cite[Theorem 1]{toth} and which was called the cyclic-time random walk in~\cite{angel}.
 We now introduce some notation and define this walk.

 For each edge $e \in E(\tree)$, the incident vertex of $e$ closer to $\phi$ will be called the parent vertex and will be denoted by $e^+$; the other, called the child vertex and labelled $e^-$. \hfff{ulvertex}